Kimi-Arthur/German/Grammar/Nebensätze.md

 For seprable verbs, they are "combined" (ich stehe ... auf => dass ich ... aufstehe).

-## Questions

-For dass, when to have "es" in main sentence.

-For the clause, order of other parts.

 ## dass

 Used when referring to "was".